candlepin/candlepin.github.io/docs/candlepin/building_rpms_with_tito.md

 ```

 ## Building using Tito
-Once you have resolved the [#BuildRequires build requires] you can build the Candlepin rpm locally using `tito`.
+Once you have resolved the [build requirements](#build-requirements) you can build the Candlepin rpm locally using `tito`.

 ### Latest tagged build
 Want to build the latest tagged build?
 Simply run: